Nexis-Network/homepage/content/docs/connect/connect-securely.md

 ---
-title: Connect to Exzo Network securely
+title: Connect to Nexis Network securely
-subtitle: Learn how to connect to Exzo Network securely when using a connection string
+subtitle: Learn how to connect to Nexis Network securely when using a connection string
 enableTableOfContents: true
 isDraft: false
 redirectFrom: